There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) demonstration of the use of web 2.0/apps to support teaching and learning; (2) construction and representation of a personal learning network (PLN); and (3) presentation of an e-portfolio.
+Indicative assessments in this unit are as follows: (1) demonstration of the use of web 2.0/apps to support teaching and learning within a mini e-portfolio; (2) construction and representation of a personal learning network (PLN) within a mini e-portfolio; and (3) presentation of digital lesson concept.
 Further information is available in the unit outline.

 - Unit Coordinator(s)